hakavlad/tird/docs/MANPAGE.md

 # USAGE

-You don't need to memorize command-line options to use tird.
+You don't need to memorize command-line options to use **tird**.
 This tool features a prompt-based CLI: simply start it, select a menu option, and answer the questions that will follow.

 ```
 $ tird